i-nikhil/library-app/README.md

 - Java Spring Boot with maven for creating RESTful APIs.
 - Exception and exception-handler for displaying message during errors.
 - Postman for hitting API's and reading responses (JSON).
+- LOGGER to print operations, info and errors on console.
+- Swagger framework to design and generate Api's Documentation page.